Bromine-Labs/cloudflare-ai/README.md

 # cloudflare-ai
-this is a repost of localuses's cloudflare-ai bc its not there anymore(or im stupid tell me if i am so i can go to a therapist)
+this is a repost of localuses's cloudflare-ai bc its not there anymore

 ## instructions
 get a ai worker then add this code in. you have a cloudflare worker ai api now.